Cau-Correa/googlemaps-api-ms2/README.md

 * JavaScript

-## Testing
+## Testing - * Testing of all user stories

-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-- The Website was tested on Google Chrome, Windows, Linux Opera, and Safari browsers.
+The Website was tested on Google Chrome, Windows, Linux Opera, and Safari browsers.
-- The website was viewed on a variety of devices such as iMac, Dell laptop, iPad Air1, Samsung S9, iPhone8, iPhoneX, iphone12 pro & galaxy A30.
+The website was viewed on a variety of devices such as iMac, Dell laptop, iPad Air1, Samsung S9, iPhone8, iPhoneX, iphone12 pro & galaxy A30.

-### Testing User Stories from User Experience (UX) Section
+### 1 -Testing User Stories from User Experience (UX) Section

 #### First Time Visitor Goals
 ##### * As a First Time Visitor, I want to find a hotel in the Republic of Ireland.